Use Pathlib in Your Django Settings File2020-03-16

 For example, the documentation changed around defining

-If you’re using Python 3.6+, you don’t need to worry about converting all uses at once.
+This should mean you don’t need to worry about converting all uses at the same time, as the old

 Path() objects as well.